It takes between 210 and 300 days to get to Mars traveling at a normal speed, dependent on the orbital distance from Earth to Mars.

 - The Earth is about 93 million miles away from the sun

-- Atmosphere is primarily made out of Carbon Dioxide
+- The atmosphere is primarily made out of Carbon Dioxide

 - Is also known as the Red Planet